bryan-at-looker/embed-sdk-sko-markdown/section4.md

 Check your dropdown, you should just see the US states.
 Remember, we've setup the embed SDK to only make API calls as that user, we can now keep everything in sync from model to iframe to API calls.

-Limit to the top 10 states by total gross margin
+Limit to the top 10 states by total gross margin.
+In`demo_config.ts` swap out the `query_object` for below.

-`demo_config.ts` add in new fields, change sorts, limit to 10.

 ```
 export const query_object = {